Marine Chemistry & Geochemistry

 2001 - B.A. in Marine Science, Biology - University of San Diego

 I am a marine microbial ecologist, and my research addresses questions that focus on the contribution of microorganisms to the health and ecology of marine animals that are targets for conservation efforts.
-I am also interested in how these animal-associated microbes reflect the climate and anthropogenic-induced alterations occuring in their surrounding marine environment.
+I am also interested in how these animal-associated microbes reflect the climate and anthropogenic-induced alterations occurring in their surrounding marine environment.
 My current research uses a combination of field measurements and observations and laboratory experiments and relies on diverse methodology (cultivation, genomic, metagenomic and bioinformatic) to examine the microbiomes of reef-building corals and marine mammals.